viniciusbarretobr/restic/README.rst

 restic is a backup program that is fast, efficient and secure.

+restic supports Linux, MacOS, Windows and BSD or any operating system that is supported by Go.

 For detailed usage and installation instructions check out the `documentation <https://restic.readthedocs.io/en/latest>`__.

 You can ask questions in our `Discourse forum <https://forum.restic.net>`__.